syncfusion-content/winui-docs/winui/TreeGrid/Export-To-Excel.md

 ### Export without outlines

-By default, all the children in the TreeGrid will be exported based on the state in TreeGrid.
-You can disable the outlines in Excel by setting the `ShowOutlines` property to false in `TreeGridExcelExportOptions` class.
+By default, all the children in TreeGrid will be exported based on the state in TreeGrid.
+Disable the outlines in Excel by setting the `ShowOutlines` property to false in the`TreeGridExcelExportOptions` class.

 {% tabs %}
 {% highlight c# %}
 var options = new TreeGridExcelExportOptions();
 options.ExcelVersion = ExcelVersion.Excel2013;
-options.ShowOutlines = false;
+options.ShowOutlines = true;
 var excelEngine = treeGrid.ExportToExcel(options);
 var workBook = excelEngine.Excel.Workbooks[0];
 MemoryStream stream = new MemoryStream();